Restorative Dentistry in Holmdel, Brick & Oakhurst

 Our motto is “Bella Dental–Where We Create Beautiful Smiles.”
 When it comes to restorative dentistry, our motto is also our commitment to you: we will restore function and appearance to your teeth so you can leave our office with renewed confidence.
+The dentists at Bella Dental provides restorative dentistry services to patients in Monmouth and Ocean counties.
+Contact us at one of our three NJ offices to learn more and schedule an appointment.
 We offer the following restorative dentistry services in our 3 convenient New Jersey locations:

 Older metal amalgam fillings were mechanically bonded to the tooth, prone to leaking, and unattractive.
 Composite fillings mimic the tooth’s natural appearance and are chemically bonded for a more secure and precise fit.
 A composite filling is placed at the same time that we remove bacteria and decay from the tooth.